Vertex Ramsey properties of randomly perturbed graphs: Introduction

 Before we state our main result it is instructive to consider the following result of Krivelevich, Sudakov and Tetali~\cite{kst}, which determines how many random edges need to be added to a dense graph to force the appearance of $H$ as a subgraph.
 In our vertex-Ramsey framework, this corresponds to making the graph $(K_1, H)_v$-Ramsey.
 The corresponding threshold probability requires the following definition. \begin{dfn} For a graph $H$, the appearance threshold for $H$ in the random graph $G(n,p)$ is determined by the parameter

 Now, given any $k \in \mathbb N$, let

-where the minimum is over all partitions of $H$ into $k$ induced subgraphs.\footnote{By a partition of $H$ into $k$ induced subgraphs, we mean there are $k$ (possible empty) graphs $H_1, \dots, H_k$ such that each $H_i$ is an induced subgraph of $H$; the $H_i$ are all pairwise vertex-disjoint; $V(H)=V(H_1) \cup \dots \cup V(H_k)$.} \end{dfn}
+where the minimum is over all partitions of $H$ into $k$ induced subgraphs.\footnote{By a partition of $H$ into $k$ induced subgraphs, we mean there are $k$ (possibly empty) graphs $H_1, \dots, H_k$ such that each $H_i$ is an induced subgraph of $H$, the $H_i$ are all pairwise vertex-disjoint, and $V(H)=V(H_1) \cup \dots \cup V(H_k)$.} \end{dfn}

 Suppose that $G$ is a graph of density more than $1 - 1/(k-1)$ and we wish to find a copy of $H$ in $G \cup G(n,p)$.
 Informally, we partition $H$ into $k$ parts $H_1, \hdots, H_k$ that are as sparse as possible, with the idea being to use the (few) edges of $G(n,p)$ to build the parts $H_i$, and then find the edges between parts in the dense graph, thereby completing a copy of $H$.
 Note that $m(H;k) = 0$ if and only if $\chi(H) \le k$, in which case we can partition $H$ into $k$ independent sets.
 Then we do not require any random edges; the dense graph itself will already contain $H$.